jetmartin/apicurio/ROADMAP.md

 Short therm improvment would be to allow pagination on the `apicurioExplorer` view.
 Notice, pagination is require to explore "groups" but also artifacts within a group (even with dedicated route instread of search).

-As there is no api to retrive groups only, this will definitely limit usage on large registries contents even with bellow improvments.
+As there is no api to retrive groups only, this will definitely limit usage on large registries contents.
-Some experiments would be done on the search `order by : name` feature (is that the name wich is not require, the id, group/id, ...) to look for improvments.